surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/relations/comp_pred.md

 ---

 # **comp:pred**
-The `comp:cleft` relation is used for predicative arguments of verbs.
+The `comp:pred` relation is used for predicative arguments of verbs.

 <div>
 <conll>